Why Students Against Child Marriage?

 Here's Why We Were Created

 Students Against Child Marriage officially launched in July, 2020, yet its initial founding goes back much farther.
-In 2017, Founder and Executive Director Max Robins learned about the American child marriage crisis upon reading Nikolas Kristof’s New York Times column on this abusive practice.
+In 2017, Founder and Executive Director Max Robins learned about the American child marriage crisis upon reading Nicholas Kristof’s New York Times column on this abusive practice.

 As a minor only several years older than the girls Kristof wrote about, Max was shocked and in disbelief that such an insidious institution could exist in the United States.
 Several months later, Kristof authored a second column featuring additional stories and even more disturbing statistics.
 Max knew that he couldn’t sit back anymore.